top of page

 How Acupuncture help with Stress?

-Acupuncture is a technique that Traditional Chinese medicine utilise to treat many conditions including anxiety and stress.
-Traditional Chinese Medicine believes in presence of a flow of energy named “QI” (vital force) all around in your body and Acupuncture stimulate the flow of QI.
-In their philosophy QI moves in your body like blood does, but separately.
-Blood circulates in your blood vessels and carries oxygen and nutrition to different organs.
+Acupuncture is a modality that Traditional Chinese medicine (TCM) utilize to treat many conditions including anxiety and stress.
+Traditional Chinese Medicine believes in presence of a flow of energy named “QI” (vital force) running in your body and Acupuncture stimulate the flow of QI.
+In TCM philosophy QI moves in your body just as blood does, but separately.
+Blood circulates in the blood vessels and carries oxygen and nutrition to different organs.
 However, QI circulates in its own circulatory channels named Meridians.
 Whenever a factor blocks the flow of Qi like anxiety, different diseases or poor nutrition, the Qi will be trapped behind the block and become stagnated which is usually followed by signs and symptoms of different mental and physical diseases.
-To improve the diseased condition, we need to remove the stagnation of QI.
-For this purpose, the Traditional Chinese Medicine utilize the “Acupuncture” technique.
-In acupuncture your practitioner uses fine needles on especial points along the meridian, to help remove the blockage.
-They believe Qi is better accessible in these especial acupuncture points and can be better influenced if it be stimulated directly by needle.
-Therefore, by doing acupuncture, reinstate of the free movement of Qi pursues, which leads to improvement of anxiety and health status overall.

 How often should I do acupuncture for stress?